HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

       :----------------:                :----------------:
 ```

 **"Call"** transfers control to the callee. **"Entry"** is the point of entry to the callee. **"Exit"** is the point of exit from the caller. **"Return"** is the return point of program control to the caller.
 In addition, there could be pieces of code that enable more complex calling mechanisms such as inter module calls.
 They are called stubs.
 Typically, these stubs are added by a linker or loader when preparing the program.
+The section on external calls will explain stubs in more detail.

 ### Stack and Stack Frames